Duet Game Review

 Once you get the hang of things, besting levels delivers a real glow of satisfaction.
 As with all the good auto-runners, chaining a series of perfectly-timed manouvres together and emerging unscathed feel both deserved and brilliant, and spurs you on to tackle the next challenge.

 However, when shifting and rotating blocks appear, things start getting hairy.
-Soon, your leaving red and blue smears all over the clean white barriers, and and offering up foul curses to the gods of dexterity and compulsion.
+Soon, you're leaving red and blue smears all over the clean white barriers, and offering up foul curses to the gods of dexterity and compulsion.

 DescriptionEnter a mesmerising trance of co-dependence in Duet.
 The rules are simple: control two vessels in sync, survive against all odds and keep calm.

 Best, Most Elegant iPhone Games of the Year 2013 - The New Yorker

 Mobile Game of the Year 2013 - Kotaku